rheam97/ccah-dev-screen/README.md

 Add another field to your form with radio buttons.

 - I made the tables stack on smaller screens using <code>display:block</code>.
-- I added DOM manipulation by having the values of the text input and the radio buttons render upon interaction with the greetings.
+- I added DOM manipulation by having the values of the text input and the checked radio button render in the table cell upon form submission.
 - I added "hello" and "bye" radio buttons.